Matszwe02/GcodeTools/README.md

 - ➖ Partially supported, limited by slicer
 - ☑️ Supported, with precautions:

-  1. Turn on `LABEL_OBJECTS`
+  1: Turn on `LABEL_OBJECTS`\
-  2. Arc moves currently automatically translate to G1 moves
+  2: Arc moves currently automatically translate to G1 moves